PAGESBen/PAGESBen/README.md

 - 👋 Hi, I’m @PAGESBen
 - 👀 I’m interested in web dev
-- 🌱 I’m currently learning web dev at openclassroom
+- 🌱 I’m currently working on data and digital in hospitality
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data project (BI) and digital app for hotels
 - 📫 How to reach me ...

 <!---